ECCC-ASTD-MRD/MIDAS-src/scripts/f90doc/README.md

 At the end, the `${HOME}/.gitlab-runner/config.toml` should contain the information above.

-Congratulations, you have register your GitLab runner.
+Congratulations, you have registered your GitLab runner!
 You can confirm that it has been configured correctly by looking at the [runners page of the project](https://gitlab.science.gc.ca/atmospheric-data-assimilation/midas/runners).

 ### Registering, step by step

-You can do a step by step configuration by doing the instructions below.
+You can do a step by step configuration by following the instructions below.

 Then, one has to [register the